 6 – Holidays

 If avoiding crowds is your number one priority, then avoid holidays like the plague.
 However, if you are a fan of Halloween or Christmas, then you should consider visiting during these times.
 The Magic Kingdom is decked out for Halloween with incredible decorations and is host to Mickey’s Not So Scary Halloween Party.
 The Halloween season runs from mid-September through Halloween.
 From mid-November through the first week of January, Walt Disney World undergoes what can only be described as a fantastic transformation to a holiday wonderland.
 While the Magic Kingdom is the star of the show, Christmas cheer spreads to every corner of Disney property.
 From the parks to the resorts to Disney Springs and pretty much everywhere in between, everything gets a touch of holiday magic.
-Also not to be missed are the resort gingerbread displays, Mickey’s Very Merry Christmas Party, Festival of the Holidays at Epcot, and my personal favorite the Candlelight Processional.
+Also not to be missed are the resort gingerbread displays, the Christmas-themed event at Magic Kingdom, the Festival of the Holidays at Epcot, and my personal favorite the Candlelight Processional.
 Honestly, the holidays are a fantastic time at Disney World and shouldn’t be missed.

 7 – Special Events/Festivals